apache/arrow/docs/source/developers/cpp/emscripten.rst

    ``arrow/cpp/cmake_modules/Emscripten/Platform/EmscriptenOverrides.cmake``

 #.
 You will quite likely need to set ``ARROW_ENABLE_THREADING`` to ``OFF``
-   for builds targeting single threaded emscripten environments such as pyodide.
+   for builds targeting single threaded Emscripten environments such as pyodide.

 #. ``ARROW_IPC`` and anything else that uses network probably won't